Data visualization is a graphical representation of information and data. It helps businesses quickly view performance insight.

 Make your custom queries using open web services to connect to even more different types of data.
 Alternatively, you can access SQL databases by manually uploading files and setting up FTP server connections.

-2.Perspective on social media: To analyze and present brand performance on social media sites like LinkedIn, Twitter, Facebook, and others, combine social media data with other confidential business information.
+2.Perspective on social media: Combine social media data with other confidential business information to analyze and present brand performance on social media sites like LinkedIn, Twitter, Facebook, and others.

 3.Automated Data Retrieval: Automatically update visuals from a variety of data sources when it detects a change in the users’ data.
 By default, updates every 30 minutes, however, some subscription plans allow for faster updates.